 The tribunal's deliberations must remain secret.
-The parties may allow, through the arbitration agreement or the applicable rules, separate or dissenting opinions to be appended to the award (Article 1232, NCCP).
+The parties may allow, through the arbitration agreement or the applicable arbitration rules, separate or dissenting opinions to be appended to the award (Article 1232 NCCP).

 The award is adopted by the majority of arbitrators, but must be signed by all arbitrators.
-In the event an arbitrator(s) refuse(s) to sign the arbitral award, a reference to this refusal should be included in the arbitral award (Article 1232-1, NCCP).
+In the event an arbitrator(s) refuse(s) to sign the arbitral award, a reference to this refusal should be included in the arbitral award (Article 1232-1 NCCP).

-Awards must be reasoned, unless the parties have agreed otherwise (Article 1232-2, NCCP).
+Awards must be reasoned, unless the parties have agreed otherwise (Article 1232-2 NCCP).

-The inclusion of certain information in the arbitral award such as the date, the place of arbitration, the names of the parties and their addresses, the names of the legal counsels and of the arbitrator is not prescribed by the Luxembourg law on arbitration, but it is strongly recommended.
+The inclusion of certain information in the arbitral award such as the date, the place of arbitration, the names of the parties and their addresses, the names of the legal counsels and of the arbitrator is not mandatory by law, but is strongly recommended.

-Contributed by: François Kremer, Clara Mara-Marhuenda, Séverine Hamm, Paschalis Paschalidis and Gil Bové, Arendt & Medernach
+Contributed by: Clara Mara-Marhuenda, François Kremer, Séverine Hamm, Paschalis Paschalidis and Gil Bové, Arendt & Medernach

 Parties may agree on a time limit for the delivery of the award, but usually rely implicitly on a time limit included in the applicable arbitration rules.
-If no time limit has been agreed, Luxembourg law provides a default time limit of six months from the arbitrator's acceptance of their mandate (Article 1231-6, NCCP).
-The parties, the person charged with administrating the arbitration procedure (provided the rules allow it), and the judge acting in support of the arbitration may extend the deadline (Article 1231-6 Section 2, NCCP).
+If no time limit has been agreed, the default position under Luxembourg law is that the award must be rendered within six months from the arbitrators' acceptance of their mandate (Article 1231-6 NCCP).
+The parties, the institution charged with administrating the arbitration, and the judge acting in support of the arbitration may extend the deadline (Article 1231-6NCCP).